aolney/fable-question-classifier/README.md

 - The code has been translated from `tcl` native regex to `f#`
 - The original code used the [Brill Tagger](https://en.wikipedia.org/wiki/Brill_tagger) as a preprocessing step, and I have replaced that with [a javascript implementation](https://github.com/NaturalNode/natural) that may perform differently, affecting my program's results.

+Some tests have been added that compare performance of the `tcl` code I found to this reimplementation, for comparison.

 All that being said, please cite the [work from 2003](https://olney.ai/category/2003/01/01/Olney-A-Louwerse-M-Mathews-E-M.html) when using this code but also please state that it is a reimplementation.

 ------------------------------